Uppsala Cathedral: History

+Uppsala Cathedral and the Fyris River.

 About 1272, work began on building a new cathedral in Östra Aros near the Fyris River to the south.
 It was constructed on the site of the earlier stone church dedicated to the Holy Trinity, located almost exactly where the cathedral's chancel now stands.
 It was here that Sweden's patron saint Eric Jedvardsson had attended mass before he was murdered in 1160.
 The name of Uppsala was kept, and the surrounding town Östra Aros soon changed its name accordingly.
 The relics of Saint Eric, the treasure of Uppsala, were moved from Gamla Uppsala to the new site in 1273, along with the formal move of the archbishopric.
 The church was designed by French architects although the name of the author of the detailed initial plans who supervised work until 1281 has not been recorded.
 In 1287, a promissory note drawn up by the provost of Paris covers the expenses to be incurred by master builder Étienne de Bonneuil and his assistants in travelling to Sweden to work on the construction of a cathedral at Uppsala. Étienne is credited with work at the east and south chapels of the chancel, the transepts and probably the south portal, although in most of his work he appears to have meticulously followed the plans of his predecessor.
 Progress was slow as a result of the cold climate, the plague and many financial difficulties.
 It was not until the end of the 14th century that work on the initial plans was completed, thanks in particular to the contribution of the master builder Nikolaus från Västerås who began construction of the nave.

 When consecrated in 1435 by Archbishop Olaus Laurentii, the cathedral still was not complete.
-It was dedicated to Saint Lawrence, highly cherished in all of Sweden at that time; Saint Eric, the patron saint of Sweden (though never canonised by the Roman Catholic Church); and Saint Olaf, the patron saint of Norway.
+It was dedicated to Saint Lawrence, highly cherished in all of Sweden at that time; Saint Eric, the patron saint of Sweden; and Saint Olaf, the patron saint of Norway.
 It was completed over the following decades.
 Although there are no documentary records of the consecration, there are several references from the same period to the cathedral's chapels, including their altars which were dedicated to the Holy Cross, to the Virgin Mary or to other saints.
 The last main component of the cathedral, the towers, were built between 1470 and 1489.
 The cathedral was damaged by fire on several occasions, especially during the great fire of 1702 which destroyed much of the city.
 Restoration work was not completed until the middle of the century.